uesleibros/wasabi/docs/ERRORS.md

 ### ERR_PROXY_CONNECT_FAILED (21)

 **What happened:** The HTTP CONNECT request to the proxy server failed.
 Either the `send()` to the proxy failed, the proxy did not respond, or the proxy response could not be read.

 **Common causes:**

-- Wrong proxy host or port
+* Wrong proxy host or port.
-- Proxy server is down
+* Proxy server is down.
-- Firewall blocking the proxy port
+* Firewall blocking the proxy port.

 **What to check:**

-- Verify proxy host and port with `WebSocketGetProxyInfo`
+* Verify proxy host and port with `WebSocketGetProxyInfo`.
-- Test proxy connectivity independently
+* Test proxy connectivity independently.
-- Check if the proxy requires authentication
+* Check if the proxy requires authentication.

 ### ERR_PROXY_AUTH_FAILED (22)

 **What happened:** The proxy returned HTTP 407 (Proxy Authentication Required) or the SOCKS5 authentication handshake failed.

 **Common causes:**

-- Wrong proxy username or password
+* Wrong proxy username or password.
-- Proxy requires NTLM/Kerberos but only Basic was attempted
+* Proxy requires NTLM/Kerberos but only Basic was attempted.
-- Proxy credentials expired
+* Proxy credentials expired.

 **What to check:**

-- Verify credentials in `WebSocketSetProxy`
+* Verify credentials in `WebSocketSetProxy`.
-- If the proxy is an HTTP corporate proxy that supports Windows Integrated Authentication, enable NTLM via `WebSocketSetProxyNtlm True`
+* If the proxy is an HTTP corporate proxy that supports Windows Integrated Authentication, enable NTLM via `WebSocketSetProxyNtlm True`.
-- Check with your network administrator for correct credentials
+* Check with your network administrator for correct credentials.

 > [!NOTE]
-> Wasabi supports HTTP Basic and NTLM/Kerberos (via `WebSocketSetProxyNtlm`)
-> for HTTP proxies.
-For SOCKS5, only username/password authentication is
+> Wasabi supports HTTP Basic and NTLM/Kerberos (via `WebSocketSetProxyNtlm`) for HTTP proxies.
+For SOCKS5, only username/password authentication is available.
-> available.

 ### ERR_PROXY_TUNNEL_FAILED (23)

 **What happened:** The proxy accepted the connection but returned a non-200 status for the CONNECT tunnel request.

 **Common causes:**

-- Proxy policy blocks the target host or port
+* Proxy policy blocks the target host or port.
-- Proxy does not allow CONNECT to non-443 ports
+* Proxy does not allow CONNECT to non-443 ports.
-- Target hostname is blacklisted by the proxy
+* Target hostname is blacklisted by the proxy.

 **What to check:**

-- Verify the target host and port are allowed through the proxy
+* Verify the target host and port are allowed through the proxy.
-- Check the technical details for the proxy's HTTP status line
+* Check the technical details for the proxy's HTTP status line.
-- Contact your network administrator if the proxy blocks WebSocket traffic
+* Contact your network administrator if the proxy blocks WebSocket traffic.

 ```vb
 ' Example error output